-Anna Szczecina has been a physiotherapist for NRIO since 2006.
+Anna Szczecina has been a physiotherapist with Bayshore’s Residential Rehab program since 2006.
 She is a registered physiotherapist with over 20 years’ experience specializing in neuro rehabilitation.
 Anna was certified in neuro-development treatment in 2007 and successfully completed the exam to become a Certified Brain Injury Specialist in 2009.
 Anna is also an active member of the Neuro-Developmental Treatment Association (NDTA).

 Anh Nguyen, Physiotherapist Consultant

 Ann is a registered physiotherapist with more than 20 years’ experience in working with neurological involvement clients, covering a wide range of ages from young to older adults.
 Her special interests lie in the area of ABI rehabilitation, stroke rehabilitation, and community-reintegration rehabilitation in this population.
-She has been affiliated with the Neurologic Rehabilitation Institute of Ontario since 2001, providing physiotherapy services for neurological clients.
+She has been affiliated with the Residential Rehab program since 2001, providing physiotherapy services for neurological clients.
 Ann also sees private ABI, CVA clients in their homes or in community settings.

 Inter-Action Rehabilitation Inc., Physiotherapy Consultants

-Inter-Action Rehabilitation Inc. consults with NRIO and provides assessments and treatments for their residential clients.
+Inter-Action Rehabilitation Inc. consults and provides assessments and treatments for our residential clients.
 They use standardized and functionally based assessment tools, and use neurobased, evidence based and current treatment interventions with their ABI clients to enhance their mobility and wellbeing.

 Bobi Tychynski Shimoda, Speech Language Pathologist Consultant with S.L.
 Hunter SpeechWorks